Welcome to Wilkes!

 The new U.S. Department of State requirement that all applicants for non-immigrant visas be interviewed can cause delay.
 This new policy has slowed the visa issuance process around the world.

 Similar to visa denial, the visa officer must verbally inform you of the reason for the visa delay.
-If your visa is delayed, please send an email message to firstname.lastname@example.org and provide the date and location of your visa interview, and details regarding the reason given by the visa officer for the delay.
+If your visa is delayed, please contact us and provide the date and location of your visa interview, and details regarding the reason given by the visa officer for the delay.

-The U.S. State Department has prepared information on student visas on its website that may be useful to you.
+The U.S. State Department has prepared information on student visas on its website external website that may be useful to you.

 Special Note for Canadian Citizens